LiuElvin/eBay_ML_Challenge/README.md

 # eBay 2023 University Machine Learning Competition

-- My friend (James Ngai) and I tried our hand at eBay's 5th Annual University Challenge in the space of Machine Learning on an e-commerce dataset.
+- During my freshmen summer, my friend (James Ngai) and I tried our hand at eBay's 5th Annual University Challenge in the space of Machine Learning on an e-commerce dataset.

 - While the competition is primarily geared toward graduate students, including Ph.D., undergrad students can also participate, in teams of 1 to 5 students.